 The most common vertical delineation treatment is post-mounted delineators (PMDs), which are flexible or rigid posts with some amount of reflective surface mounted along the roadside to provide additional delineation.
 Crash modification factors (CMFs) of 0.55 to 1.04 have been shown for PMDs.

-More information is provided in this technical brief, Vertical Dilineation, which summarizes information about vertical treatments relevant to Iowa.
+More information is provided in this technical brief, Vertical Dilineation (PDF), which summarizes information about vertical treatments relevant to Iowa.